and Other Forms of Placenta Medicine

 - If you have experienced a high volume of blood loss, are particularly susceptible to depression, or for any other reason you are interested, I can reserve a few days' worth of placenta in frozen cubes, for use in smoothies.

-If you have your baby at home, I can do this when I pick up the placenta, so it won't cost you anything extra!
+If you have your baby at home, and are open to using your own ice cube tray, I can do this when I pick up the placenta, so it won't cost you anything extra!

-For clients birthing in the hospital or a birth center, I have to make an extra trip to bring the cubes to you, so add $25 for my time and gas money.
+For clients birthing in the hospital or a birth center, I have to make an extra trip to bring the cubes to you ASAP, so add $25 for my time and gas money.

 - For a rush turnaround, add $50.
-When necessary, I can usually get at least a few days worth of capsules completed and ready for you by around 24-36 hours postpartum.
+When necessary, I can usually get your package completed and ready for you by around 24-36 hours postpartum.

 To ensure quality service and timely turnaround, I limit the number of clients I accept each month.